hmnn-lab/rival700-python_matlab/README.md

     ```
 - MATLAB
     - This script can be called from MATLAB using the Python integration:
     - To do this you need to setup python environment in MATLAB.
-Check [How to Configure Your System to Use Python](https://in.mathworks.com/help/matlab/matlab_external/install-supported-python-implementation.html).
+Follow [How to Configure Your System to Use Python](https://in.mathworks.com/help/matlab/matlab_external/install-supported-python-implementation.html).
     - See the accompanying MATLAB function triggerVibration.m for a complete example
     - Run the script directly from MATLAB (navigate or add the folder to MATLAB path):
       ```